 Award for Outstanding Academic Achievement for the student with the best overall academic record in the Department of Biology.

-Biology Research Awards for the undergraduate and graduate students making the most outstanding contributions in the area of scientific research.
+Biology Research Award for the student making the most outstanding contribution to his or her area of scientific research.

 Ronald E. Kirk Memorial Award for the outstanding freshman biology student.